Japanese Red Bean Paste (Anko) – 2 Easy Ways, Less Sweet

 Dorayaki with Anko Paste

-There are three types of Japanese red bean paste:
+There are three main types of Japanese red bean paste:

-• Tsubuan (粒あん): Whole red beans are boiled with sugar, resulting in a chunky texture.
+• Tsubuan (粒あん): Whole beans cooked with sugar, giving a chunky texture.

-• Tsubushian (潰しあん): Red beans are cooked with sugar and then mashed, giving it a slightly smoother texture than Tsubuan.
+• Tsubushian (潰しあん): Beans are cooked and then mashed, resulting in a slightly smoother paste than Tsubuan.

-• Koshian (漉しあん): The beans are strained through a sieve to remove the skins, creating an ultra-smooth texture.
-This is the most popular type of Anko.
+• Koshian (漉しあん): Beans are sieved to remove skins, creating an ultra-smooth paste—the most popular type of Anko.

 Close-up photo of Japanese Anko, a sweet red bean paste made from adzuki beans, commonly used in traditional Japanese desserts.
 The paste has a smooth texture and rich red color.

-• Time-Saving: Use an Instant Pot to skip the lengthy soaking and simmering process, allowing you to whip up homemade Anko in no time.
+Time-Saving: The Instant Pot makes it easy to skip the long soaking and simmering, so you can have homemade Anko ready in no time.

 Ingredients